 - Inserting & pulling out takes practice

-The Flex Cup is the best choice for first time users because they have a pull out tab, similar to what a tampon has, and you don’t have to insert your fingers to pull it out.
-Also the cup material is relatively firm so it’s easier to insert without having much difficulty to pop it open.
+The Flex Cup is the best choice for first-time users because they have a pull-out tab, similar to a tampon, and you don’t have to insert your fingers to pull it out.
+Also, the cup material is relatively firm, so it’s easier to insert without having difficulty popping it open.

 For starting out, the Flex Cup is perfect.

 Today, I use the Lena Menstrual Cup.
-Although the Flex cup was easier to use, it just wasn’t a perfect fit for me and I had some leakage.
+Although the Flex cup was easier to use, it wasn’t a perfect fit for me, and I had some leakage.

-If you think you have heavier flows than average, like me, the Lena Cup (large) is perfect for you.
-It is a little bit softer than the Flex cup, but I feel it seals better and the shape of the cup avoids leakage better on heavy days.
+Like me, if you think you have heavier flows than average, the Lena Cup (large) is perfect for you.
+It is a little bit softer than the Flex cup, but I feel it seals better, and the shape of the cup avoids leakage better on heavy days.

 Menstruation Cup Maintenance (During Van Life)

-In Public Bathroom: Wipe with tissues after emptying the cup and wash with soap (preferably non-fragrance and oil free) and water.
-If you don’t have access to water right away, use alcohol-free baby wipes to clean the cup, wash again with water and soap when you go back to your van.
+In Public Bathroom: Wipe with tissues after emptying the cup and wash with soap (preferably non-fragrance and oil-free) and water.
+If you don’t have access to water immediately, use alcohol-free baby wipes to clean the cup, and wash again with water and soap when you return to your van.

-After Every Cycle: Boil the clean cup for 5 minutes and dry it under room temperature.
+After Every Cycle: Boil the clean cup for 5 minutes and dry it at room temperature.

-Note: The best way to find out which cup is right for you is to measure your cervix height.
+Note: The best way to determine which cup is right for you is to measure your cervix height.
 Here is the helpful resource:

 Reusable Pads